sosia-dev/sosia/docs/tutorial/usage.rst

 Characteristics of the scientist
 --------------------------------

-The primary class to interact with is :doc:Original() <../reference/sosia.Original>.
+The primary class to interact with is :ref:`Original() <class_original>`.
 This class represents the scientist for whom you want to find matches.
 To initiate it, provide the Scopus Author ID, the year of comparison, as well as the path to the local database:

 .. code-block:: python